Sylvain303/libido/usecase/vim.md

 ### Expansion in your code by parsing the code

 Enter the text in your vim buffer (here bash):
+**Note for me:** here die is not a VARIABLE but a function name directly

 ~~~bash
 # libido: expand die